This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 The octonions

 The set of such matrices is not closed under multiplication.
-Consider the octonion multiplication whose factors represented as matricies analogous to the quaternion case above.
+Consider the octonion multiplication, whose factors represented as matrices analogous to the quaternion case above.
 Here the matrix elements of the factors are quaternions, which don’t commute, so the diagonal elements acbd* and a*c*b*d are not conjugates of one another.
 So the matrix multiplication doesn’t agree with that of the octonions.
 That is, the multiplication of octonions can’t be represented as the multiplication of 2 × 2 matrices of quaternions.

 But moreover, there can be no real 8 × 8 matrix representation of octonion multiplication, because matrix multiplication is associative, while octonion multiplication isn’t.

 Matrices can still be used to represent the octonions, but only with matrix multiplication rules different from the usual ones.
 This is discussed in recent papers of Daboul and Delbourgo, and of Tian.
+(Evidently, it was originally an invention of Zorn.)

 See also